Usage

 configure system interface pattern pattern

-faces.
-This option can use wildcards.
-Several interfaces can
+use wildcards.
+Several interfaces can be specified separated

-terfaces which beats a simple matched interface.
-For example,
+ple matched interface.
+For example, with eth*,!eth1,!eth2

-by eth with the exception of eth1 and eth2.
-While with
+ception of eth1 and eth2.
+While with *,!eth*,!!eth1 lldpcli

-faces starting by eth with the exception of eth1.
-When an
+with the exception of eth1.
+When an exact match is found, it

-this is a VLAN interface.
+fied, it will be accepted even if this is a VLAN interface.

 unconfigure system interface pattern

-Remove any previously configured interface pattern and use
+Remove any previously configured interface pattern and use all

-all physical interfaces.
+physical interfaces.
 This option undoes the previous one.

 configure system interface permanent pattern